5 High Dividend Mutual Funds for Your Portfolio

 The Cohen & Steers Global Realty Shares fund invests its total assets in common stocks and other equity securities issued by global real estate companies, including real estate investment trusts and similar investment vehicles.
 Under normal market conditions, the fund targets investing at least 40% of its assets in foreign companies and companies conducting a significant share of their business outside the United States.
 In distressed global markets, such as the current global economic downturn triggered by the COVID-19 virus outbreak, the fund reduces the foreign markets exposure to at least 30%.

-As of December 31, 2019, the fund allocated more than $1.6 billion in assets across 89 individual holdings.
-At 4.6% share, Prologis, Inc. (NYSE:PLD) was the top holding and the only individual stock that accounted for more than 4% of the fund’s assets.
-All other holdings contributed individually 3.8% or less.
-The top 10 holdings accounted for more than 28% of the fund’s total assets and included only one foreign equity — Japanese real estate company Mitsui Fudosan Co., Ltd. (JPX:8801.T).
+As of January 13, 2021, the fund allocated more than $67 million in assets across 92 individual holdings.
+At 5.93% share, Prologis, Inc. (NYSE:PLD) was the top holding and one of two individual stocks that accounted for more than 5% of the fund’s assets — the other is Public Storage (NYSE:PSA) with 5.17%.
+All other holdings contributed individually 3.7% or less.
+The top 10 holdings accounted for more than 33% of the fund’s total assets and included only two foreign equities — Japanese real estate company Mitsui Fudosan Co., Ltd. (JPX:8801.T) and German company Vonovia SE.

 The fund enhanced its annual dividend distribution payout four-fold over a five-year period.
 This rapid growth corresponds to an average dividend growth rate of nearly 32% per year.
-The current $2.44 annualized dividend income distribution yields 4.25%.
-Despite the dividend growth, this current yield is slightly lower than the funds own 4.56% five-year dividend yield average.
+The current 30-day yield is 1.7%, and the fund has averaged an annual growth rate of 6.32% per year for the last ten years.

 5 High Dividend Mutual Funds for Your Portfolio: #4